mr-r3b00t/cyber-detective/README.md

 # cyber-detective

-A cyber adventure game! created by mrr3b00t
+A cyber adventure game! created by mrr3b00t with GROK!
+Totally made with AI (LLM) aside from the audio!

 copyright (c) Xsevus Limited

-Version 0.2
+Version 0.21